 Your health plan can cover doctor visits, prescription drugs, tests and other health care services.
 You pay a monthly fee, called a premium, for this coverage.
 You also may pay part of the cost when you need medical care and the insurance company pays part.
 These costs usually come in the form of:

 If you buy insurance on your own there may be no need to change, depending on how long you've had your current plan.
-You will, however, have new plans to choose from beginning Oct.
-1, 2013, and you may be able to get an advanced premium tax credit to help reduce the cost of your insurance.
+You do, however, have new plans to choose from, and you may be able to get an advanced premium tax credit to help reduce the cost of your insurance.

 The same is true if you have insurance through your employer.
 Most companies will continue to offer health insurance to their employees.